mortonprod/product-upload/README.md

 These can be defined as react component which take some input, you interact with it, then it produces some output.

 The output of the UI is then used by the node server to update the database.
+You will get different basic types which you can mix and match

+### Category.

+If a variable is a category then you will need to do some basic things

+* Collect a list of all categories from all the products.
+This could be arrays or individual objects.
+* Create a UI which takes in possible categories and yours and allows you to update.
+    * It should also allow you to add a new category.

+### Photo

+*

 ## Node Middleware